Monthly Challenge for September 2021: Preptember! Get open source ready.

 Completing the Challenge!

-Once you've completed the challenge, post a link to your issue in slack or to your open source repository in our discussion.
+Once you've completed the challenge, post a link to your issue in Slack or your open source repository in our discussion.

 - A Starter Guide to Open Source Project Maintenance